WojciechMatuszewski/graphql-for-frontend-engineers/README.md

 We will cover:

 - `query` operation

-- `mutation` operation
+* `mutation` operation

 - `fragments`

-- testing
+* Testing

-- basics of cache
+- Basics of cache

-- _middlewares_ and _afterwares_ along with authorization aspects.
+* How `Apollo Links` work - **if we have time**.

 ## Schedule

+The workshop will last up to 3 hours so that you are not overloaded with information.

 - Introduction